Using OKR with spreadsheets? 10 reasons why you need to upgrade to an OKR software.

 7. Integrate with tools

 Integration to collaboration tools like Slack and MS teams help especially when there is a present context of what the Objective, Key Result or Initiative is.
-Since teams are also predefined, its far more easier to set up meetings, especially when has to huddle and work on an OKRs together frequently.
+Since teams are also predefined, it's far more easier to set up meetings, especially when one has to huddle and work on OKR's together frequently.

 8. Quality of reporting